ETFE: Applications

-ETFE was developed by DuPont in the 1970s initially as a lightweight, heat resistant film in the aerospace industry.
-From its development it was largely used infrequently in agricultural and architectural projects.
-ETFE's first large-scale use architecturally came in 2001 at the Eden Project where ETFE was selected as it can be printed and layered to control solar conditions and because it was found to have a low friction coefficient, which saves on maintenance as dust and dirt do not stick.
+ETFE was developed by DuPont in the 1970s initially as a lightweight, heat-resistant film in the aerospace industry.
+From its development, it was largely used infrequently in agricultural and architectural projects.
+ETFE's first large-scale use architecturally came in 2001 at the Eden Project, where ETFE was selected because it can be printed and layered to control solar conditions and because it was found to have a low friction coefficient, which saves on maintenance as dust and dirt do not stick.

 An example of its use is as pneumatic panels to cover the outside of the football stadium Allianz Arena or the Beijing National Aquatics Centre (the Water Cube of the 2008 Olympics) – the world's largest structure made of ETFE film (laminate).
 The panels of the Eden Project are also made from ETFE, and the Tropical Islands have a 20,000 m^{2} window made from this translucent material.

 Another key use of ETFE is for the covering of electrical and fiber-optic wiring used in high-stress, low-fume-toxicity and high-reliability situations.
-Aircraft, spacecraft and motorsport wiring are primary examples.
-Some small cross-section wires like the wire used for the wire-wrap technique are coated with ETFE.
+Aircraft, spacecraft, and motorsport wiring are primary examples.
+Some small-cross-section wires like the wire used for the wire-wrap technique are coated with ETFE.

 As a dual laminate, ETFE can be bonded with FRP as a thermoplastic liner and used in pipes, tanks, and vessels for additional corrosion protection.